scottrhoyt/Resume/README.md

   console.
 * Optionally open up the assistant editor and select the timeline view to see a sample rendering of the markdown to HTML.
 (Provided by [Markingbird](https://github.com/kristopherjohnson/Markingbird))
-* The pre-rendered output is available in the `Output` directory.
+* The pre-generated output is available as `Scott Hoyt Resume.md`.
 * The source code used to generate the markdown is in the `Sources` directory under `Resume.xcplaygroundpage`